dlstjr53/vopt.docker/README.md

 Build
 -----

-On Linux, Mac with Docker for Mac, or Windows with Docker for Windows, the build script just builds a docker image named `vopt`.
+On Linux, Mac with "Docker for Mac", or Windows with "Docker for Windows", the build script ``build.sh`` just builds a docker image named `vopt`.

-On Mac/Windows with Docker-Toolbox, the build script creates a new docker-machine named `vopt` and builds a docker image named `veranostech/vopt` on it.
+On Mac/Windows with Docker-Toolbox, the build script ``build_dockertoolbox_mac.sh`` or ``build_dockertoolbox_windows.sh`` creates a new docker-machine named `vopt` and builds a docker image named `veranostech/vopt` on it.

-* Linux, Mac with Docker for Mac, or Windows with Docker for Windows
+* Linux, Mac with "Docker for Mac", or Windows with "Docker for Windows"
   ```
   $ source build.sh
   ```

-* Mac with Docker Toolbox
+* Mac with "Docker Toolbox"
   ```
   $ source build_dockertoolbox_mac.sh
   ```

-* Windows with Docker Toolbox (in Docker Quickstart Terminal)
+* Windows with "Docker Toolbox" (in Docker Quickstart Terminal)
   ```
   $ source build_dockertoolbox_windows.sh
   ```